MrFenrisWolfen/automated-whisper-smb/README.md

 sudo docker-compose --profile cpu up -d
 ```

-You can change the model and language settings inside the settings.txt, which is inside the 0_settings folder inside
+You can change the model and language settings inside the settings.txt, which is located in the 0_settings folder inside
 the SMB network folder.
 If needed the script itself is also there to make changes while its running for debugging
 purpose

 The models you can use so far are: